OfficeDev/O365-Windows-Start/README.md

 * [Office 365 Code Snippets for Windows](https://github.com/OfficeDev/O365-Win-Snippets)
 * [Office 365 Profile sample for Windows](https://github.com/OfficeDev/O365-Win-Profile)
 * [Office 365 REST API Explorer for Sites](https://github.com/OfficeDev/Office-365-REST-API-Explorer)

+## Questions and comments

+We'd love to get your feedback on the O365 Windows Starter project.
+You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-Windows-Start/issues) section of this repository.

+Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
+Make sure that your questions or comments are tagged with [Office365] and [API].

 ## Copyright ##